garyjohnson/garyjohnson.github.io/_posts/2019-02-17-new-project.markdown

 ## Next Steps

-So that's it!
+That's it!
 Next post I'll dive into building the MVP:

 * Press the built-in button on the nrf52 and be able to trigger a bluetooth keyboard press
 * Wiring up the button, nrf52, battery, power switch